bjperson/summarize-pad/README.md

 This tool is designed to live parse any EtherPad content to summarize it with simple rules.

-The resulting summary can be clicked to navigate between the different tasks.
+The resulting summary can be clicked to scroll to the different tasks.

 You can also tag your tasks with different colors.